 Long-Term Care Hospitals

 A psychiatric hospital primarily provides services surrounding the diagnosis and treatment of mentally-ill persons by a doctor of medicine or osteopathy (M.D or D.O).
-Psychiatric hospitals are defined in Title 42 of the Code of Federal Regulations.
+Psychiatric hospitals are defined in Title 42 of the Code of Federal Regulations (CFR).

 Rehabilitation hospitals, or “inpatient rehabilitation facilities,” provide psychiatric and/or rehabilitation services explicitly excluded, or not paid for, under the Medicare prospective payment system.
-Rehabilitation hospitals are defined in Title 42 of the Code of Federal Regulations.
+Rehabilitation hospitals are defined in Title 42 of the Code of Federal Regulations (CFR).

-Intermediate care facilities for the intellectually-disabled (ICF/ID) provide health or rehabilitation services for persons with an intellectual disability.
-Intermediate care facilities for the intellectually-disabled are defined in Iowa Code Chapter 135C and Title 42 of the Code of Federal Regulations.
+Intermediate care facilities for individuals with an intellectual disability (ICF/IID) provide health or rehabilitation services for persons with an intellectual disability.
+Intermediate care facilities for the intellectually-disabled are defined in Iowa Code Chapter 135C and Title 42 of the Code of Federal Regulations (CFR).

 Intermediate care facilities for persons with mental illness (ICF/PMI) provide room and board and nursing care for those who primarily have a mental illness.
-Intermediate care facilities for persons with mental illness are defined in Iowa Code Chapter 135C and Title 42 of the Code of Federal Regulations.
+Intermediate care facilities for persons with mental illness are defined in Iowa Code Chapter 135C and Title 42 of the Code of Federal Regulations (CFR).